tsallc/phonelist/PROJECT_STATE.md

 # Project State

-**Last Updated:** 2025-05-03T22:15:00Z # Approximate current time
+**Last Updated:** YYYY-MM-DDTHH:mm:ssZ # Replace with current timestamp

 ## Current Focus

-- **Canonicalizer Script:** Script is functionally complete for validation and O365 CSV export.
-Next steps are documentation review and deciding on implementation of the `--update-from-csv` feature.
+- **Canonicalizer Script:** Script is functionally complete for validation, O365 CSV export, and selective update via `--update-from-csv`.
+Focus is on documentation and considering further refinements (schema, decomposition).
 - **React App Refactor:** Pending.
 Next step is Phase 1 (Schema & Foundation) using the validated `src/data/canonicalContactData.json` as the source of truth.

 ## Overall Progress